cosmos/cosmos-sdk/docs/architecture/adr-045-check-delivertx-middlewares.md

 app.SetTxHandler(txHandler)
 ```

-Naturally, the app developer can define their own middlewares.
+The app developer can define their own middlewares, or use the SDK's pre-defined middlewares.

 ### Middlewares Maintained by the SDK